activist-org/activist/README.md

 ## Votes [`⇧`](#contents)

 Another forthcoming feature, the Votes section would allow events to be made in relation to elections and legislation.
-Whether or not this section would be integrated into Events is yet to be decided.
-Generally the idea is that [Wikidata](https://wikidata.org) would be used as a source for votes in the various regions in which activist operates.
+Generally the idea is that [Wikidata](https://wikidata.org) would be used as a source for votes in the various regions in which activists operate.

 <a id="supported-by"></a>